Generic Name: fingolimod (Oral route)

 Proper Use of Gilenya

 Take this medicine exactly as directed by your doctor.
 Do not suddenly stop using it, do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-To do so may increase the chance of side effects.
+To do so may increase the chance for side effects.

-Your first dose of fingolimod will be given in a hospital or clinic where you will be observed for at least 6 hours or overnight after taking this medicine.
-You may also be watched for any serious side effects for at least 6 hours after you take your second dose of fingolimod the next day.
+Your first dose will be given in a hospital or clinic.
+You will be checked for side effects for at least 6 hours after the first dose.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.